 - Pay off all debt using the debt snowball

 List all of your debts based on balance from smallest to largest, with no concern of interest rates.
 You are going to pay the minimum payment on all of them except the one that’s on the top.
 Then you’re going to attack that one like it stole your puppy.
-Extra jobs, selling things, overtime, a scaled back lifestyle.
+Extra jobs, selling things, over time, a scaled-back lifestyle.
 Whatever you can to get extra money, you throw it at the smallest one.
 Once that one is paid off you take the minimum balance on that one PLUS all of that extra money you’re earning and add that to the second smallest.
 Get the snowball idea?
 My friend Brittany wrote a post about it, so you can read more about it here.

 - Fully funded emergency fund

 Having only $1,000 between you and disaster should scare you into destroying your debt.
-Once you’ve paid off debt, it’s time to start throwing all of that money to a real emergency fund that has 3-6 months expenses.
+Once you’ve paid off debt, it’s time to start throwing all of that money into a real emergency fund that has 3-6 months expenses.

 - Invest 15% of income into retirement

 Dave says to PAUSE all of your retirement investing prior to this step.
 Some people will say you can get rich on $20 here or there, but your greatest wealth building tool is your income and you need to free it up to build wealth before you really can.
 Having $120,000 in retirement funds that you can’t touch without penalties does you no good when someone loses their job and it takes 2 months to find a new one.
 Your emergency fund is what will save you, not a huge nest egg.